specklesystems/speckle-docs/dev/connectors-dev.md

 The converter, as you might have seen above should have implemented other handy methods such as `CanConvertToSpeckle`

-For more information on how to implement the send/receive bindings, use our Connectors' implementations as reference, and (for receive) see [Traversal docs](../dev/traversal.html).
+For more information on how to implement the send/receive bindings, use our connectors' implementations as reference, and (for receive) see [Traversal docs](../dev/traversal.html).

 ## Publishing the Connector